mogtofu33/gitlab-ci-drupal/README.md

 Current branch **3.x-dev** is based on an include behavior, ie you don't have to copy all files from this project.

-!!! bug "Drupal 9.1"
-    Drupal 9.1 support is currently partial, some phpqa tools are not working yet.
+> Drupal 9.1 support is currently partial, some phpqa tools are not working yet.

 ## Prerequisites